 Determine Which Metrics Matter

 Marketers often have a wealth of data.
-In fact, 62% of them say that they have too much.
-Rather than increasing the amount of data marketers have to look at, marketing journey analytics cuts through the noise, allowing marketers to pinpoint inflection points in the customer journey.
+62% of them say that they have too much.
+Rather than increasing the amount of data marketers have to look at, journey analytics cuts through the noise, allowing marketers to pinpoint inflection points in the customer journey.
+Determining the key metrics to measure in real-time can help businesses monitor a specific journey behavior.
 When marketers know which areas in the journey need to be fixed, they can more quickly prove value, and impact future interactions, driving new and repeat business.
-Looking at the entire journey also lets marketers see how metrics flow, that is – how success in one part of the journey impacts success in another.
+Looking at the entire journey also lets marketers see how success in one part of the journey impacts success in another.
 One example of this is how some businesses can enrich their targeting with location data, or combine weather and location data to make even more relevant offers based on people’s previous preferences.

 Omni-channel Real-time Attribution: A Holy Grail for Digital Attribution

 For marketers, it can be difficult to pinpoint the impact of different marketing activities.
 With marketing journey analytics, marketers can see which email began a set of activities, which then lead to future engagement on social media, and which web pages lead to eventual in-store visits.
 By looking at all parts of the customer journey and stitching together data from across time, marketers gain powerful insight into their impacts on the business and can finally see what happens before and after ad interactions.
 When a customer clicks on a retargeting ad, then navigates on the website, clicks on a link in an email, or engages with the brand social media page, both of those interactions are part of the journey.
 Seeing which order of interactions converts best is one great way marketers can see value from journey analytics.

 Often, having journey discovery analytics isn’t sufficient.
 Businesses usually have key performance indicators (KPIs) that are critical to map journey analytics against, to understand if journeys are helping to reduce churn, increasing revenue, etc.